 The main reason you might have an issue charging the card is because you could be charging the wrong amount.

 It’s important to check the activation date included with the reservation details.
 You can only charge the virtual credit card on or after this date.

 You should also make sure that you are charging the exact amount on the card – this can be found with the reservation details as well.

 Is the amount less than you expected?

-If this is the case, it’s likely that we are not able to include an extra charge, such as city tax.
-Charges that are calculated per person cannot be included in the price we show on the website, so it is up to you to collect this extra amount directly from the guest.
+If this is the case, it’s likely that it’s not possible to include an extra charge, such as city tax.
+Charges that are calculated per person cannot be included in the price shown on the website, so it is up to you to collect this extra amount directly from the guest.

 Could it be anything else?